Mental Wellness Spotlight on Disease

 5. Income’s Star Secure Pro

-For peace of mind that lasts your whole life, look no further than Income Insurance's Star Secure Pro.
+For peace of mind that lasts your whole life, look no further than Income's Star Secure Pro.
 This comprehensive whole life insurance plan offers unparalleled protection against death, total and permanent disability, as well as terminal illness.
 Star Secure Pro1 also provides coverage for Major Depressive Disorder, Obsessive Compulsive Disorder, Schizophrenia, Bipolar Disorder, as well as Tourette Syndrome with the Early Life Accelerator rider add-on.

 Premium payments are regular and easy to manage, and you will not need to pay for premiums for up to 6 months if you are retrenched2 and unable to find employment for 3 months in a row in Singapore.
 With Star Secure Pro, you can rest assured that your family will be taken care of if ever an unexpected tragedy occurs.